 Some contractors charge an hourly rate and others charge a mark up of 10-30% of the total project cost.
 Again the amount will vary based on the project, very small projects can be under $1000 while high-end extensive projects can cost $50,000 or more.

 The general contractor will oversee and manage the project, including setting and executing the timeline and schedule, hiring subcontractors, ordering materials and supplies, getting permits if needed, and will make sure everything is up to code.

 Interior Designer – Average cost $2,000 – $10,000+

 Like with contractors some designers charge an hourly rate and others charge a fix-rate based on the type of project.

 An interior designer can plan home reconfiguration and professional design, they will oversee and manage the project while liaising with contractors and subcontractors, they will also help with sourcing material and product selection.

 These average costs are meant to help you get started and give you an idea of what you can expect to spend, but costs do vary based on the project type, size of your home, your location, and the quality of the materials and finishes you want to purchase.

 A good way to get started is to lay out all the projects you want to get done and then get individual estimates for each phase of the project.
+To learn more about how to plan for a remodel click here.
 To start getting a general idea of product and material costs, check out build.com – they have a wide range of home products.
 You can even use their Project Tool to start organizing products by the project.